ARCHER2-HPC/archer2-docs/user-guide/python.rst

 Cray Python 3 distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Python on ARCHER2 is provided by Cray.
-Both Python 2 and Python 3 versions of
+Python 3 on ARCHER2 is provided by Cray.
-the distributions are supported.

 The central installation provides many of the most common packages used for
 scientific computation and data analysis.
 These include: